Everything To Know About Your Birth Flower

 With March comes the dawn of a new season — spring's promise of rebirth and prosperity, all of which is embodied by the dainty daffodil.

-April babies may associate this month with showers, but it's also a time for daisies, which represent purity, innocence, and blissful pleasure.
+April babies may associate this month with showers, but it's also a time for daisies, which represent purity and innocence.
+The fragrant sweat pea also belongs to April, meaning blissful pleasure.

 Shop this Baggu 3D Daisy Zip Bag Set, available on Shopbop.